Tyrrrz/Tyrrrz.me/data/blog/wpf-treeview-selecteditem-twoway-binding/index.md

 The longer I work with WPF, the more I notice how many things it's missing.
 Recently I realized that `TreeView.SelectedItem` property is read-only and unbindable.
 I think there's no point explaining why binding `SelectedItem` would be useful, so there should be no surprise in my disappointment.

-I googled the problem and every resource I've found was guiding me into either handling it in code-behind or adding `IsSelected` property to my model class.
+I googled the problem and every resource I've found was guiding me into either handling it in code-behind or adding an `IsSelected` property to my model class.
 Both of these approaches suffer from the same problem — an item won't get selected if its parents are not yet expanded.
 This was a deal-breaker for me because I wanted the tree view to navigate to the newly selected item, even if it wasn't immediately visible.

 I solved this problem by writing a small behavior that takes care of this for me.

 ## Custom behavior

 I realized that to solve this I would have to traverse the entire hierarchy of tree nodes, but that wasn't the only problem.
-To access `IsSelected` and `IsExpanded` properties I needed to resolve a reference to an instance of `TreeViewItem`, which is a container that wraps around the data template.
+To access the `IsSelected` and `IsExpanded` properties I needed to resolve a reference to an instance of `TreeViewItem`, which is a container that wraps around the data template.

 This in itself can be accomplished by using the `TreeViewItem.ItemContainerGenerator.ContainerFromItem(...)` method.
 However, if the node is not visible yet, then the container is also not initialized, making the method return `null`.